chenx/Perl_Gems/README.md

 pcraw.pl
 --------
 A web crawler in Perl.
 Store crawled files locally.
-Has a log file.
+Keeps a log file.
 Useful for downloading a website.

 phttp.pl
 --------